 Trained at the Royal Ballet School, Robert Parker joined Birmingham Royal Ballet in 1994 and became Principal dancer five years later.
 He has danced a varied repertoire from classics to contemporary works, collaborating on many lead roles with director and choreographer David Bintley.
 During his last years as Principal, Mr Parker began teaching at Elmhurst, one of the UK's top ballet schools, on a regular basis, and completed a Master’s degree in Philosophy in Education.
 Following his retirement as Principal dancer, he became Elmhurst's Artistic Director in 2012.

-Read more about bbodance history.
+Read more about bbodance history and Patrons.